 A lot of people are visually stimulated and a boring thumbnail will not help to catch anyone’s attention.
 Try changing your thumbnails to be more interesting and eye-catching for increased traffic and subscribers.
+Think about what might make someone click.
 Also, keep in mind the old adage “less is more.”

 - Add a watermark.

 You can add a branding a watermark to your videos to have people become subscribers to your channel in one click.

 - Use YouTube’s free analytics.

 YouTube’s analytics will help you learn how to improve your videos by letting you know what your audience likes.
 You can then tailor future videos to your audience’s preferences to get them to watch more videos for longer.